 The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round.

-The governing body has set its admission number at 120 pupils to be admitted to the reception year in the school year which begins in September, 2022.
+The governing body has set its admission number at 90 pupils to be admitted to the reception year in the school year which begins in September 2023.

-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Pupils with an Education, Health and Care Plan Special Educational Needs (see note 1)